SEED-VT/TraceFL/README.md

 ### Award Considerations
 - **First-of-its-kind:** TraceFL is the first FL interpretability framework to identify clients responsible for global model predictions and addresses the open challenge of interpretability in FL.
 - **Cross-Domain Validation:** Works with 4 model architectures across 6 datasets including real-world medical imaging datasets including modern architectures like GPT.
-- **Scalability:** From Colab-free tier to multi-GPU clusters
+- **Scalability:** From Colab-free tier to multi-GPU clusters.
 - **Reproducibility:** Each evaluation in a figure or table in the paper can be replicated with a single script.
-- **Impact:** First FL interpretability framework supporting both CV/NLP
+- **Impact:** First FL interpretability framework supporting both CV/NLP.
-- **Innovation:** Implements novel neuron provenance tracking methodology
+- **Innovation:** Implements novel neuron provenance tracking methodology.

 ### Citation
 If you use TraceFL in your research, please cite our paper: